sieiden/javascript_challenge/README.md

 # javascript_challenge
 JavaScript HW for NW Bootcamp

 This homework focused on filtering ufo sighting data by date by entering a date into a form and clicking a filter table button.
 The homework included two parts outlined below.
 To run the files use a source code editor (ex.
 VS Code) and your local server/default browser.
-Enter dates into the filter as M/D/YYYY
+Enter dates into the filter as M/D/YYYY and use the filter button (enter key will create an error).

 # **UFO Level One**